Aaron Gordon NBA Playoffs Player Props: Nuggets vs. Lakers

-The Denver Nuggets, Aaron Gordon included, face the Los Angeles Lakers at 8:30 PM ET on Tuesday in the 2023 NBA Playoffs.
+Aaron Gordon could make a big impact for the Denver Nuggets at 8:30 PM on Thursday versus the Los Angeles Lakers in the 2023 NBA Playoffs.

-In this piece we'll examine Gordon's stats and trends, helping you make good selections on prop bets.
+Let's dive into the prop bets available for Gordon, using stats and trends to make good predictions.

 Aaron Gordon Prop Bets vs. the Lakers